Magolaliet2022/alx-low_level_programming/0x00-hello_world/README.md

-readme file for the hello worl
+readme file for hello world